MichaelJErwin/Simple-memory-allocation-experiment-CPP/README.md

 is resized to a size of 101.

 Inserting into a std::vector:
-Insertion will increase the size of the vector by 1 which is why after the insertions the std::vector has sizes 101, 102, and then 60,001, respectively.
-Before the third insertion, I need to manually resize the std::vector to a size of 60,000 before I can insert into it or else there is a segmentation fault.
+Insertion will increase the size of the vector by 1, which is why after the first two insertions the vector has sizes 101 and 102, respectively.
+Before the third insertion, I need to manually resize the vector to a size of 60,000 before I can insert into it or else there is a segmentation fault.
+Hence, after the third insertion, the vector has a size of 60,001.